Brickyard Suit, 699 S Mill Ave, Tempe, AZ 85281

 Research Intern at HP Labs China, Beijing, China.

-I am a final year PhD student in the Department of Computer Science and Engineering at Arizona State University, Tempe, AZ.
-I am a research assistant at the Data Mining and Machine Learning Lab (DMML).
-My advisor is Professor Huan Liu.
-In general, my research lies in machine learning, data mining, social computing, and applications in disinformation, education, healthcare.
-My current interests include: (1) Data science for societal good: disinformation/fake news detection, user privacy, security; (2) Intelligent learning systems: interpretable, robust, fair; (3) Learning with limited and noisy data (weak supervision, data generation, meta learning, few-shot learning); (4) Representation Learning: feature learning for text/image/network, multi-modality fusion, domain adaptation.
+Kai Shu obtained his PhD of Computer Science in Summer 2020 at Arizona State University, under the supervision of Professor Huan Liu.
+He is a research assistant at the Data Mining and Machine Learning Lab (DMML).
+In general, his research lies in machine learning, data mining, social computing, and applications in disinformation, education, healthcare.
+His current interests include: (1) Data science for societal good: disinformation/fake news detection, user privacy, security; (2) Intelligent learning systems: interpretable, robust, fair; (3) Learning with limited and noisy data (weak supervision, data generation, meta learning, few-shot learning); (4) Representation Learning: feature learning for text/image/network, multi-modality fusion, domain adaptation.